donv/activerecord-time/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Testing

+Run tests using

+    rake

+### Matrix test

+    ./matrix_test.rb

+This will run the tests for the same environments as travis-ci.